-During 2001, Taft received his Broker’s License and began working with Community Investment Corporation as a contract trainer in the Property Management Training Program, teaching Preventive & Routine Maintenance Systems to property management students.
-In 2002, Taft joined CIC as the Deputy Director of this program and, after a hiatus of several years during which he pursued consulting projects, was named Director of Property Management Training in 2007.
+In 2001, Taft received his Broker’s License and began working with Community Investment Corporation as a contract trainer in the Property Management Training Program, teaching Preventive & Routine Maintenance Systems to property management students.
+In 2002, Taft joined Community Investment Corporation (CIC) as the Deputy Director of this program and after a hiatus of several years, during which he pursued consulting projects, was named Director of Property Management Training in 2007.

-Taft is a United States Army Veteran, serving as a Medical Corpsman during the 1962-1965 Viet Nam Era War.
+Taft attended the University of Illinois-Chicago and Roosevelt University.
+Taft is a Veteran of the United States Army, serving as a Medical Corpsman during the 1962-1965 Vietnam era war.